 Before getting started, you’ll first need to make sure that WPForms is installed and activated on your WordPress site.
 Once you’ve installed WPForms, you’ll either need to create a new form or edit an existing one.

 Choosing Between a Denylist or Allowlist

-Once you’ve opened up your form, be sure to add an Email field to it if you haven’t already.
+Once you’ve opened the form builder, be sure to add an Email field to it if you haven’t already.
 Then, click on the Email field in the builder’s preview area to open its Field Options panel.

-This panel is where you can customize your field, including configuring your allowlist or denylist.
+This panel allows you to customize your field, including configuring your allowlist or denylist.

 Within the Field Options panel, click on the Advanced tab to open up more configuration options.

 Here, you should see a dropdown labeled Allowlist / Denylist.
 From this dropdown, you’ll need to select the type of restriction you want to set up.
 The options include: